 STAGE MANAGER: Cheryl Edson

-Cheryl is thrilled to be stage managing again for ShaLeigh Dance Works, after working with them on E Pluribus Unum II.
+Cheryl Edson is a theatremaker, educator, and writer.
+In addition to being the resident stage manager for ShaLeigh Dance Works, she has stage managed for Bulldog Ensemble Theatre, Sweet Tea Shakespeare, and the Durham 150 closing ceremony at DPAC.
+Cheryl is a board member of the National Women’s Theatre Festival and a teaching artist at the Durham Arts Council.
 She is a theatre artist, writer, director, and composer who has worked across New York, Connecticut, and North Carolina.
-Recently, she was the producer for Goblin Market at Burning Coal Theater and stage managed Bulldog Ensemble Theater’s inaugural production “Curve of Departure”.
-Cheryl is a board member and grant writer for the Women’s Theatre Festival, and has a B.A. in Philosophy from Wesleyan University in Connecticut.
+Recently, she was the producer for Goblin Market at Burning Coal Theater and stage managed Bulldog Ensemble Theater’s inaugural production “Curve of Departure.”
+She has a B.A. in Philosophy from Wesleyan University in Connecticut.

 LIGHTING DESIGNER: Jeremy Kumin